[Exclusive] EU report on Turkey includes possible tourism sanctions

 EU report on Turkey includes possible tourism sanctions

-Europe should be ready to kick Turkish president Recep Tayyip Erdoğan where it hurts (in his economy) if he goes back to his gas-drilling piracy in the Mediterranean, EU institutions have said.
+Europe should be ready to kick Turkish president Recep Tayyip Erdoğan where it hurts (in his economy) if he goes back to gas piracy in the Mediterranean, EU institutions have said.

 But it should offer him more money to keep refugees from coming no matter what and better customs perks if he remains "calm" and "constructive".